Rose Leveson-Gower, Countess Granville

 Rose Constance Leveson-Gower, Countess Granville GCVOf GCStJf (née Bowes-Lyon; 6 May 1890 – 17 November 1967) was the third daughter of the 14th Earl of Strathmore and Kinghorne by his wife, Cecilia Cavendish-Bentinck.
 An elder sister of Queen Elizabeth The Queen Mother, she was therefore a maternal aunt of Queen Elizabeth II.

 Life and family

 On 24 May 1916, Lady Rose Bowes-Lyon married The Hon.
 William Leveson-Gower, who succeeded to his childless brother's earldom on 21 July 1939.
 As a result, she was styled as Countess Granville.

-The couple had two children, Lady Mary Cecilia (12 December 1917 – 13 February 2014) and Granville James Leveson-Gower, 5th Earl Granville (6 December 1918 – 31 October 1996).
-She stood godmother to her niece, Princess Margaret Rose of York, at the latter's christening on 3 October 1930.
+The couple had two children: